-EHS Environmental Permitting and Planning (EP3) manages air permits and emission limits for U-M and is the liaison with state and federal regulators regarding all air quality issues.
+Environment, Health & Safety (EHS), Environmental Permitting and Planning (EP3) manages air permits and emission limits for University of Michigan (U-M) and is the liaison with state and federal regulators regarding all air quality issues.
 Rule 201 of the Michigan Air Pollution Control Rules requires a person to obtain an approved Permit to Install for any potential source of air pollution.
 The need for a permit depends on the equipment function, size, and fuel type.
 At U-M, examples include:

 - Coating application booths